 (We manufacture our own rugs, allowing us to sell them at wholesale prices while maintaining high quality standards.
 Learn more in this video:

 Wool rugs can fit any-sized budget.
 They’re excellent choices for almost every rug buyer.
 And you should definitely invest in a few!
-We just love how a few wool rugs beautifies this space on DesignMom!
+If you are an interior designer or have a Washington DC area blog, you will love our rugs.

 The Cost of a Silk Rug